pannous/english-script/README.md

 `counter is zero; repeat three times: add 1 to counter; done repeating; assert that the counter is 3`

-`assert 3rd word in 'hi my friend' is 'friend'`

 `last item in 'hi','you' is equal to 'you'`